getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ## Extra Context
-In addition to the structured context that Sentry understands, you can send arbitrary key/value pairs of data which will be stored alongside the event.
-These are not indexed and are simply used to add additional information about what might be happening:
+In addition to the structured context that Sentry understands, you can send arbitrary key/value pairs of data which the Sentry SDK will store alongside the event.
+These are not indexed, and the Sentry SDK uses them to add additional information about what might be happening:

 ```
 Sentry.configureScope((scope) => {